1. What is the EU?

 - Identity and Democracy (ID Group) is the successor to the Europe of Nations and Freedom (ENF) group from June 2019 (73 MEPs).
 It is far-right.
 Marco Zanni (Italy) is the president of the ID group

 - European Conservatives and Reformists (ECR Group) is centre-right to right-wing and eurosceptic.
 It has 62 MEPs.
 Its Co-Chairmen are: Ryszard Legutko (Poland) and Raffaele Fitto (Italy).

 - Left Group (GUE/NGL) is the Confederal Group of the European United Left – Nordic Green Left.
 It has 41 MEPs but has not elected a president yet.
 The acting chair is Martin Schirdewan (Germany), who has been a MEP since 2017.

-The Brexit Party (29 MEPs) and MSS (Italian Five Star Movement) (14 MEPs) are not attached to any of the above groupings.
-There are 13 other unattached MEPs.
+The Brexit Party (29 MEPs) and MSS (Italian Five Star Movement) (14 MEPs) were not attached to any of the above groupings.
+There were 13 other unattached MEPs.

 Governing Commission proposals

 The European Commission is the body of civil servants that serves the Parliament and the Council.
 The overall process for setting priorities and creating proposals for legislation follows three main steps.

 - European Commission drafts a work plan – set at a high level

 - Seeks agreement from the European Council (the leaders of all Member States) and the European Parliament (EP).

 - Normally not amended once agreed but there can be changes to reflect unexpected issues (e.g. financial crisis),